spoonapps/docs/doc/installation/windows/installation_windows.md

 To download the installer, click [here](http://start.spoon.net/install).
 Run the executable to install.

-Verify the installation by running `spoon version` in a command window.
+Verify the installation by running `spoon version` in a command prompt.

+	# if successful, will return the installed version
+	> spoon version
+	Version: 1.2.317.0

-See the [quick start guide]() for information on creating an account and getting started.
+See the [quick start guide](/docs/quick+start) for information on creating an account and getting started.

-### System Requirements
+#### System Requirements

 Spoonium is compatible with all Windows desktop operating systems.